program247365/render-logs-downloader/README.md

 ## Notes

-- The script fetches logs for the last 12 hours by default
+- The script fetches logs for the last 24 hours by default
+- Use the --date parameter to download logs for a specific day in YYYYMMDD format
 - Logs are fetched in batches of 50 entries
 - A small delay (0.5s) is added between requests to avoid rate limiting
 - Using `uv run` is recommended for faster execution and better dependency management